NIRSpec Target Acquisition

 Target acquisition option

-* MSATA, uses reference stars observed through the open MOS shutters in the MSA to accurately align science sources with their dedicated apertures.
+* MSATA, uses reference stars observed through the open shutters in the MSA to accurately align science sources with their dedicated apertures.
+Reference stars must be defined at MOS program update submission.

 † WATA and NONE are available in the MOS APT template in the observation specification form for observations planned outside the normal MPT planning process.
 This process is primarily intended for long slit observations of extended or moving targets, but may be applicable to other science targets as well.